Resume

 • Visual communication.
 Using visuals like graphs, charts, or slides to communicate is a great way to get your message across.
 On your resume, you can mention creating PowerPoint presentations or designing infographics to convey complex ideas or data.

-Many communication skills are considered soft skills because they are personal traits that largely come from everyday experience—think active listening or body language.
-But many others are hard skills because they require specific knowledge and, usually, on-the-job training—for instance, negotiation techniques or even presentation skills.
+Most communication skills are considered soft skills because they’re personal traits that largely come from everyday experience.
+But some are seen as hard skills because they require specific knowledge and on-the-job training, such as negotiation techniques or presentation skills.

 Why do communication skills matter to employers?

-Employers want candidates who can clearly express themselves and work well with others — would you really want a Dwight in your office?
+Employers want candidates who can clearly express themselves and work well with others (nobody really wants a Dwight in their office).
 Good communication can prevent misunderstandings and frustration, making the workplace more productive.

-Communication skills are also crucial across many areas of professional life.
-You can apply them in business meetings, team projects, customer interactions, or those “networking” sessions in the office kitchen.
+You can apply strong communication skills in business meetings, team projects, customer interactions, or those “networking” sessions in the office kitchen.
 Showing recruiters you’ve mastered the art of communication is showing them your versatility.

 Here’s a round-up of the top communication skills to include on your resume: